How To Create A Website

 4. Storage and Bandwidth Limits

-Some web hosting companies specify a storage limit and bandwidth limit, while others do not place such a constraint.
+Some web hosting companies specify a storage limit and bandwidth limit, while others do not place such constraints.

 However, just because there is no hard limit does not mean that you can occupy as much space or consume as much traffic as you want.